dugganm24/college_projects/Part 3/README.md

 - `ImageClassificationHelper.kt`:
   - Calls `cloudInference()`.
   - applies probability threshold and converts to `List<Category>`
-  - sorts and selects top N results and send results and inference time via `_classification` SharedFlow
+  - sorts and selects top N results and sends results and inference time via `_classification` SharedFlow

 - `MainActivity.kt`
   - `CameraScreen` Composable: Passes frames to `viewModel.classify()`
   - `BottomSheet` Composable: Displays results from `uiState`

  **UI Updates**
-Update to allow user to select between on-device and cloud Code changes in `MainACtivity`
+Update to allow the user to select between on-device and cloud Code changes in `MainACtivity` `ViewMOdel` and `UIState`

+`MainActivity`:
-- Key is the additon of radio buttons to select between on-device and server inference in `bottomsheet` for classification
+  - Key is the addition of radio buttons to select between on-device and server inference in `bottomsheet` for classification

+`MainViewModel`:
+  - `setInferenceMode()`: Updates the inference mode (on-device or cloud) and saves to DataStore
+  - `classify()`: Performs image classification (either on-device or cloud) based on the selected inference mode

+`UISate`:
+  -  Defines new value `inferenceMode` to default to use on-device classification rather than cloud